-Perform functional tests in the exact order presented in this manual, or damage could be done to the switch.
+Perform functional tests in the exact order presented in this manual, or damage to the switch could be done.

-IMPORTANT: Before proceeding with functional tests, read and make sure all instructions and information in this section are understood.
+IMPORTANT: Before proceeding with functional tests, read and make sure you understand all instructions and information in this section.
 Also read the information and instructions of labels and decals affixed to the switch.
 Note any options or accessories that might be installed and review their operation.